knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 1. Perform an initial boot of the device in the factory to get a _signed serial assertion_ from a _Serial Vault_
 1. Distribute your devices to the consumer

-Let's take a closer look at some these steps.
+Let's take a closer look.

 ## Create your branded store